mt-shihab26/termodoro/README.md

 make build
 ```

-This will create a binary in the root `~/.local/bin/termodoro`.
+This will create a binary in the root directory as `./termodoro`.

-This is the location where the install script install the binary
+**Note:** The install script places the binary at `~/.local/bin/termodoro`, which is where the automated installation puts the executable.